Sell on Instagram

 - Checkout on Instagram is available to US stores and shoppers using USD currency.

-- Your store must be connected to Facebook (using our built-in integration).
+- Your store must be connected to our Meta for BigCommerce integration.

 - Instagram uses your Facebook Shop catalog to find and tag products.
 (Your Facebook Shop does not have to be active/visible to use Instagram.)